Woodlawn Museum

-The Woodlawn Museum, also known as the Black Mansion, is a 180 acre historic estate located a quarter mile from downtown Ellsworth, Maine, at 19 Black House Drive.
-Now open to the public as a museum, the property was home to three generations of the Black family, and features many of their possessions.
+Woodlawn, also known locally as the Black House, is a 180 acre historic estate located a quarter mile from downtown Ellsworth, Maine, at 19 Black House Drive.
+The Black House Museum is open to the public seasonally and the grounds are open every day, dawn to dusk.
+The museum was home to three generations of the Black family and features many of their possessions.
 The family patriarch, John Black, was an agent for a major landowner in the region, and built the mansion house in 1824–27.
-The estate features gardens and hiking trails open to the public all year, and self-guided audio tours of house are available between May and October.
-Woodlawn was listed on the National Register of Historic Places in 1969.
+There are over two miles of hiking trails, a nationally sanctioned croquet court, gardens, fields, and forest open to the public all year.
+The Black House Museum was listed on the National Register of Historic Places in 1969.